utility-code/pyGroff/README.md

 - Almost every unix system has groff preinstalled
 - Which means no windows.
 (Unless you are using WSL.
 In which case its coool)
 - You need python of course
+- If you want to convert to word, you need libreoffice.

 ## Contribution guidelines
 - Can I contribute?